 Hairy buttercup is a common species found in dairy pastures throughout the country.
 It differs from the other two common buttercups found in dairy pastures, creeping buttercup and giant buttercup, in that it is an annual weed species.
 It tends to establish in autumn in pastures that are not very dense, then grows through winter and flowers in spring before releasing lots of seeds into the soil and dying.
 It can be a particular problem in pastures that have just been sown in autumn, establishing with the pasture seedlings and making the pasture look a weedy mess over winter and spring.
 It has been a common component in some of our organic dairy pastures at Massey University, as discussed in this paper on the topic.
 We have also published a paper looking at the mineral content and feed value of hairy buttercup.
 Although it does have quite a good mineral content with higher levels of copper and zinc than ryegrass or clover, cows will often avoid eating it because of other chemicals present within the foliage that are mildly poisonous to cattle.
 Sheep appear to be less affected as they happily eat it.
 Cows will eat it to some extent but generally prefer to leave it ungrazed.

 As with creeping buttercup and giant buttercup, the leaves of hairy buttercup tend to split into three leaflets.
-As can be seen on the right, the leaf shape can be quite variable in hairy buttercup, with some leaves having leaflets that are split cleanly into three leaflets like creeping buttercup, while others have the three leaflets fused fairly much together.
+As can be seen in the lower photo, the leaf shape can be quite variable in hairy buttercup, with some leaves having leaflets that are split cleanly into three leaflets like creeping buttercup, while others have the three leaflets fused fairly much together.
 Hairy buttercup has no stolons, which is one way of telling it apart from creeping buttercup.
 But then the stolons of creeping buttercup often die back in winter.
 The best way of telling these buttercups apart is when they are flowering.
-Hairy buttercup is the only one of these three that has sepals (the structures like little petals but beneath the petals) which point downwards once the flower has opened up (see bottom picture).
+Hairy buttercup is the only one of these three that has sepals (the structures like little petals but beneath the petals) which point downwards once the flower has opened up (see upper picture).
 The sepals in creeping buttercup and giant buttercup remain parallel to the petals.